Embodied Schema: The basis of embodied cognition

-4. Sample schema (to be added)
+4. Sample schema

-5. Embodied schema in the transcript
+5. Indicators of embodied schema in the transcript

-6. Models of the transcript
+6. Drawings of schema in the transcript

 To introduce the basic premises of embodied schema we have extracted the following from Vyvyan Evans and Melanie Green, Cognitive Linguistics: An Introduction